 You’ve explored the benefits of having a LinkedIn company account.
 But how to create a LinkedIn business account, you ask!

-Create LinkedIn account for company in these four easy steps:
+Create a company LinkedIn account in these four easy steps:

 Step 1: Getting Started